-Samsung Galaxy Note confirmed to be making its way to T-Mobile [UPDATED]Alex Wagner - Senior News Editor
+Samsung Galaxy Note confirmed to be making its way to T-Mobile [UPDATED]Alex Wagner - Editorial Director of News and Content

 T-Mobile's version of the Samsung Galaxy Note is one of the most oft-leaked handsets in recent memory, but today it's finally making the jump from Rumorland into Officialdom.
 T-Mobile has confirmed on its official @TMobileHelp Twitter account that it will offer the Galaxy Note.
 Unfortunately, the carrier has yet to confirm when the device will actually be launching or how much it'll cost when it does.

 While the Samsung Galaxy S III has been taking up quite a bit of the new device spotlight on T-Mobile, it's nice to see that the Galaxy Note will also be making its way to Magenta's shelves for folks that've been dying to get their mitts on its 5.3-inch display.
 Of course, there are ways to get an AT&T-branded Note to play nice with T-Mobile, but this new version will offer a simple way to get a Note on T-Mobile sans hacking.
 Now we just have to wait for T-Mo to come forward with some official availability details.
 Stay tuned, Magenta Army!

 UPDATE: T-Mobile finally made its version of the Samsung Galaxy Note officially official earlier today, but just in case you needed even more confirmation that the device exists, we've got it for you.
 In a new press release that just hit the wire, T-Mobile has confirmed that it plans to offer the Galaxy Note sometime "in the coming weeks."
 No pricing details were disclosed.